What's the matter with $\Sigma m_{\nu}$?: Background preference for

 \section{Background preference for $\omm < \omcb$}

 In this section we quantify the preference, noticed by \citet{Loverde:2024nfi}, of BAO plus CMB data for a total non-relativistic matter density today that is less than the sum of baryonic and cold dark matter density today.
-We do so by defining a toy model with an effective neutrino mass parameter that can take on negative values, to allow for the possibility that $\omm < \omcb$.
-Such a difference could then be interpreted as a ``negative effective neutrino density" $\omnue \equiv \omm - \omcb$.
-This is similar in spirit to previous effective ``negative neutrino mass" implementations \citep{Craig:2024tky, Green:2024xbb, Elbers:2024sha}, but one which only models the impact of the neutrino on the background evolution.
+We do so by defining a toy model with a signed neutrino mass parameter that can take on negative values, to allow for the possibility that $\omm < \omcb$.
+Such a difference could then be interpreted as a ``negative neutrino density" $\omnue \equiv \omm - \omcb$.
+This is similar in spirit to other signed neutrino mass implementations \citep{Craig:2024tky, Green:2024xbb, Elbers:2024sha, DESI:2025ejh}, but one which only models the impact of the neutrino on the background evolution.
 We first discuss our implementation of the model, as well as our method for comparing to data while only modeling the background evolution.
 We then present the results of this analysis, which show a preference from CMB+BAO data for a matter-density deficit.